SheikhAnandee/Sazaoecommerceproject/README.md

 • Become a Seller: Users can apply to become sellers by filling out necessary details to upgrade their accounts.<br>
 • Customer Support: Access to help and support features, such as live chat or ticketing systems.<br>

-Description of vendor modules:
+# Description of vendor modules:
-Product Management: Vendors can upload, edit, and manage their product listings (including descriptions, images, and prices).
+Product Management: Vendors can upload, edit, and manage their product listings (including descriptions, images, and prices). <br>
-Order Management: Vendors can view and manage orders placed by customers.
+Order Management: Vendors can view and manage orders placed by customers. <br>
-Customer Reviews & Feedback: Vendors can monitor customer reviews and feedback.
+Customer Reviews & Feedback: Vendors can monitor customer reviews and feedback. <br>
-Shop Management: Vendors can add and update their shop descriptions, branding, and contact details.
+Shop Management: Vendors can add and update their shop descriptions, branding and contact details. <br>
-Income Analytics: Vendors can view detailed reports of their earnings, including monthly and yearly income statistics.
+Income Analytics: Vendors can view detailed reports of their earnings, including monthly and yearly income statistics. <br>
-Description of admin modules:
+# Description of admin modules:
-Page 12 of 36
-Category & Product Management: Create, update, and delete product categories.Define and manage product types .Upload new products, including product details, pricing, and inventory.Approve or reject products uploaded by sellers.
+Category & Product Management: Create, update, and delete product categories.Define and manage product types .Upload new products, including product details, pricing, and inventory.Approve or reject products uploaded by sellers. <br>
-Order Management: View customer orders and order details.Update and change order status (e.g., pending, shipped, delivered).Handle refunds cancellations.
+Order Management: View customer orders and order details.Update and change order status (e.g., pending, shipped, delivered).Handle refunds cancellations. <br>
-Website Management: Manage website content (banners, homepage sections,blogs etc.).Enable or disable certain features or sections.
+Website Management: Manage website content (banners, homepage sections,blogs etc.).Enable or disable certain features or sections. <br>
-Promotions & Discounts: Create site-wide promotions or discounts.Set up flash sales and seasonal deals.
+Promotions & Discounts: Create site-wide promotions or discounts.Set up flash sales and seasonal deals. <br>
-User Management: Manage users (customers, sellers, and other admins).Approve or reject seller applications.Manage user permissions and roles.
+User Management: Manage users (customers, sellers, and other admins).Approve or reject seller applications.Manage user permissions and roles. <br>
-Transaction: View all transactions made on the platform.
+Transaction: View all transactions made on the platform. <br>
-User and Seller Management: Approve or deactivate seller accounts.View and manage customer accounts.Monitor seller activities and product performance.
+User and Seller Management: Approve or deactivate seller accounts.View andmanage customer accounts.Monitor seller activities and product performance. <br>
-General Settings: Configure general site settings (e.g., site name, logo, footer).Email configuration (SMTP setup, notification templates).Manage the ”About Us” and other informational pages.
+General Settings: Configure general site settings (e.g., site name, logo, footer).Email configuration (SMTP setup, notification templates).Manage the ”About Us” and other informational pages. <br>
-Footer Management: Create, edit, and update footer sections (contact info, social media links, policy pages, etc.).
-Reports and Analytics: Access sales and performance reports (daily, monthly, yearly).
+Footer Management: Create, edit, and update footer sections (contact info, socialmedia links, policy pages, etc).Reports and Analytics: Access sales and performance reports (daily, monthly, yearly). <br>
 These modules help the admin manage the platform efficiently, ensuring smooth operation of the ecommerce website.